 How has your team responded to the platform?

 One of the really good things is that we’ve moved away from doing stuff in the portal to being in the app.
 Everything’s in the app now, so everything marries up.
 We operate off QR codes for incident reporting so staff can access it without having to be on a computer.
 They just scan a QR code, log in, and they’re good to go.
-It’s really helpful to be able to present off my computer in training sessions and say, this is exactly how it looks on your phone.
+It’s really helpful to be able to present off my computer in training sessions and say, this is exactly how it looks on your phone or device.

 Have you seen changes in reporting culture?